dlouangr/agile-blog/_posts/2023-11-06-Effective-Risk-Identification.md

 ## Effective Risk Techniques

 1. **Brainstorming**: You are bringing your team members together to discuss with each other what are ways the team can solve a problem and it should be conducted without any judgment as much as possible.
-This is good in coming up with risks on the spot all at once,
+This is good in coming up with risks on the spot all at once, of course this is not limited to your development team, it can also include your management team or other departments that have their own concerns or risk they would like the project to consider.

 ![Categorize the Risks](/agile-blog/assets/img/managing-project-threats.webp){: .mx-auto.d-block :}
 *Graphic courtesy of [American Management Association](https://www.amanet.org/articles/project-risk-management-4-options-for-managing-threats-to-a-project/)*